inspircd/docs/docs/2/modules/servprotect.md

 ### Special Notes

-This channel mode **can not** be set on normal users.
+This user mode **can not** be set on normal users.
 It is intended specifically for services pseudoclients.